artwist-polyakov/Bitrix2Base/README.md

-# Bitrix2Base — Easy way to save data from Bitrix24 to database.
+# Bitrix2Base — easy way to save data from Bitrix24 to database.

 This product provides work with MySQL, PostgreSQL and Clickhouse databases.
 This README provides instructions for setting up and running the project.